Summary:

 Empowerment through Proactive Role: You can take control of the transaction.
 Your proactive role ensures that you are a participant and a leader in completing the loan transaction.
 Understanding the loan process is key to feeling empowered and in control of the transaction.

 The opinion of value procedure is a critical but non-negotiable step in the loan transaction.
-Your responsibility as an agent is to ensure the value is determined accurately, diligently, and carefully.
-Your diligence in this process is essential and a testament to the success of the loan transaction.
+Your responsibility as an agent is to ensure that the value is determined accurately, diligently, and carefully.
+Our diligence in this process is essential and a testament to the success of the loan transaction.

-Does the loan funding improve the borrower's financial circumstances or provide an interim period to fix the problems (borrower and property) and regain economic stability?
+Does the loan funding improve the Borrower's financial circumstances or provide an interim period to address the problems (both borrower and property) and regain economic stability?

 Will the net proceeds of the new loan pay off the debt?
 That will reduce their outgoing expenses and increase their cash flow.
-With the assistance of the real estate agent and the borrower, the procuring broker should actively calculate improved cash flow as part of a submission.
-This calculation is not just a formality but a critical step in the loan application process, as it helps the lender assess the borrower's improved financial condition after the loan closing.
-It is important to discuss whether the new loan improves the borrower's financial circumstances or provides an interim period to fix a problem and regain economic stability.
+With the assistance of the real estate agent and the Borrower, the procuring broker should actively calculate the improved cash flow as part of a submission.
+This calculation is not just a formality, but a critical step in the loan application process, as it helps the lender assess the Borrower's improved financial condition after the loan is closed.
+It is essential to consider whether the new loan enhances the Borrower's financial situation or serves as an interim measure to address a problem and regain economic stability.

-A few lenders will not require an appraisal, do their internal valuation, and accept a limited phase one environmental site assessment.
+A few lenders will not require an appraisal; instead, they conduct their own internal valuation and accept a limited Phase One environmental site assessment.

 In Outlook or other database programs, set up a lead file using the address and a (-) with the agent’s name for reference.
 This file serves as a centralized location (depository) for all relevant information, making it easier to track the progress of the loan application.

-Request the borrower to digitally send all the required exhibits for the loan transaction.
+Request that the Borrower send all required exhibits for the loan transaction digitally.
 This will allow you to place them in the designated digital file efficiently, eliminating the need for cumbersome paper files and ensuring a streamlined process.

-If you don't mind, you'll need a comprehensive property profile from your chosen title company.
+If you don’t mind, you’ll need a comprehensive property profile from your chosen title company.
 This detailed information will be valuable to your loan file, providing a thorough understanding of the property and its potential implications for the loan transaction.
-When was the property purchased, how much, what is the history of recordings, and what copies of the recorded documents are available for the property?
+When was the property purchased, how much was paid, what is the history of recorded documents, and what copies of the recorded documents are available for the property?

 Could you place the data in the lead file?

-If the property is in another state, look up Judicial vs non-judicial foreclosure.
+If the property is in another state, research the distinction between judicial and non-judicial foreclosure.
 Many lenders only make loans in non-judicial states.
-A few exceptions exist, like Florida and Texas, if the borrower is an entity.
+A few exceptions exist, like Florida and Texas, if the Borrower is an entity.
 Some states provide for both methods.

 The bare minimum documentation for a loan transaction is a completed application, the most recent payment statement, and three months’ bank statements.
 Ensuring all these documents are in order and up to date is crucial.